hunghuynh1110/Alzheimers-MRI-ConvNext/README.md

 Figure 7.
 UMAP projection of test set feature embeddings.

-These results show that the model performs well overall, with particularly strong recall suggesting a good sensitiviy in detecting positive cases.
+These results show that the model performs well overall, with particularly strong recall suggesting a good sensitivity in detecting positive cases.